 The Satake clan of the Kubota domain secured financial resources for the domain through the sale of Akita cedar

-The Satake clan, who were appointed as rulers of the Akita region during the Edo period, focused their attention on the Akita cedars
+The Satake clan, appointed as the rulers of the Akita region during the Edo period,the Akita cedar treesfocused on

 However, forest resources rapidly decreased because a large amount of Akita cedar was used for reconstruction following the Meireki fire that occurred in Edo in 1657.
 Feeling a growing sense of crisis, the Kubota domain created a system to restrict logging and made efforts to protect resources, but their efforts were not very successful